 Emso is dedicated to conducting its business in accordance with optimal ethical and professional standards.
-As part of this aim, we recognize the important of environment, social, and governance (“ESG”) issues in both our portfolios and our management company.
+As part of this aim, we recognize the importance of environment, social, and governance (“ESG”) issues in both our portfolios and our management company.

 The Emso investment process includes an in-depth assessment of a wide range of factors, including a wide range of ESG considerations, that could influence an investment’s current or future value, risks, and impact on stakeholders associated with the investment.
 The specific ESG factors reviewed may vary based on the country, deal, industry, and investment structure under review.